Dilson Herrera: Piratas de Campeche

 On April 6, 2023, Herrera signed with the Piratas de Campeche of the Mexican League.
 In 9 games, he batted .200/.300/.257 with 7 hits and 2 RBI.
 Herrera was released on May 11.

 El Águila de Veracruz

 On February 19, 2024, Herrera signed with the Fargo-Moorhead RedHawks of the American Association of Professional Baseball.
 He did not appear in a game for the team before he was released on May 18.

 On July 5, 2024, Herrera signed with El Águila de Veracruz of the Mexican League.
 In 19 games, he hit .204/.268/.265 with no home runs and three RBI.
 Herrera was released by Veracruz on December 2.

 International career

 Herrera was part of the Colombian squad that won the gold medal at the 2023 Pan American Games contested in Santiago, Chile in October 2023.
 He was named to the Colombian roster for the 2026 World Baseball Classic qualifiers, held in March 2025 in Tucson, Arizona.

+Coaching career

+On February 4, 2026, the Cleveland Guardians hired Herrera to serve as the manager for the Dominican Summer League Guardians.